STAT545-UBC/STAT545-UBC-original-website/bit001_dplyr-cheatsheet.md

   * The dplyr vignette on [Two-table verbs](http://dplyr.tidyverse.org/articles/two-table.html)
   * The [Relational data chapter](http://r4ds.had.co.nz/relational-data.html) in [R for Data Science](http://r4ds.had.co.nz).
 Excellent diagrams.

-*I know the formatting of the join results is hideous and I am filled with self-loathing.
-I welcome any low-tech pull request or easy-to-implement suggestion to improve it.*

 #### The data